umbraco/UmbracoDocs/Implementation/Integration-Testing/index-v9.md

 ## Testing with a schema

-So one of the awesome things about integration tests, is that you can set up a site, download the package for it, and we can run this state for every test.
+So one of the awesome things about integration tests is, to have consistant stae for every test.
+Meaning that you can set up a site, download the package for it, and use this state for every test.
-This means that you do not have to go through and set up your tests with data like we do in the above example with the builder pattern.
+Allowing you to not have to set up your tests with data; like we do in the above example, with the builder pattern.

-To start with we decorate our class with the `[UmbracoTest]` attribute and we again derive from `UmbracoIntegrationTest` Then what you wanna do is set up your Umbraco site, go to the packages section and create your own package.
+To start with we decorate our class with the `[UmbracoTest]` attribute and we again derive from `UmbracoIntegrationTest`.
+Then what you wanna do is set up your Umbraco site, go to the packages section and create your own package.
 Download the package and place the XML file next to your testing class.
 You want to have the build action of that XML file to be `EmbeddedResource`

 Now we're almost ready to start testing!
 The last thing we wanna do is have a Setup method to install the package on your site.